 Using feedback from community surveys, coordination with the city’s partners, and innovative thinking, OIED partnered with the Carlsbad Chamber of Commerce, Visit Carlsbad, and the Carlsbad Village Association to set up the Gift Carlsbad, which encourages the purchase of gift cards from local businesses with an economic multiplier effect bringing immediate and direct relief to businesses.

-The OIED team was also able to quickly set up the City of Carlsbad Business Loan Program, allocating over $4 million to local businesses in a fraction of the time it would have taken banks to create a similar program.
+The OIED team was also able to quickly set up the City of Carlsbad Business Loan Program (The Carlsbad Small Business Loan Program, which was created as a COVID-19 pandemic relief program, concluded on Feb.
+28, 2023), allocating over $4 million to local businesses in a fraction of the time it would have taken banks to create a similar program.
 Recommendations for the structure of the loan program came directly from the business community.
 Rapid change and innovation in the government space requires clear goals, engagement, and continuous communication.
 The OIED team used regular Zoom workshops and online surveys to get feedback on what products would be most effective.
 Matt Sanford, City of Carlsbad’s Economic Development Manager, says that “Carlsbad companies shared their biggest challenges related to COVID-19 and the city listened.
 Through surveying and directing conversations, businesses said they needed financial relief more than anything else to get them through the pandemic.
 In response, the city quickly setup a small business loan program, committing $4.4 million to go to loan products.”
 The city’s innovation efforts have shined through in this program with the use of ongoing surveying, data collection, and quarterly economic analysis to determine business needs and provide effective and timely solutions.

 Not only has the city been innovative in its approaches to COVID-19 response, but it has also used unique approaches to develop improved services for residents and businesses.
 For many different purposes, OIED forms cross-departmental teams to evaluate problems and use mixed datasets to gain insights and develop solutions.
 For example, city employees from different departments collectively coordinate to understand fire department data.
 A team was formed to assist the fire department in better understanding fire station utilization and average response in real-time.
 This data informs city staff on how to most effectively use the city’s resources to provide a more efficient fire department response to incidents throughout the city.
 By combining data collection and analysis with the use of mapping programs and tools, the city has been able to understand its fire response within a relatively short amount of time and take actionable steps to best improve the response based directly on the data.